Azure/azure-iot-operations/README.md

         in your fork.
 Repository secrets can be found under **Settings** > **Secrets and variables** > **Actions**.
 To learn more, see [creating secrets for a repository](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).

-2. To be able to use secrets in AIO, follow the [AIO Out-of-Band Pre-Install Steps](https://microsoft.sharepoint.com/:w:/t/Bluefin/EWp9JzHXpkhIlcCpMv19hWQB3MWpuqLM03L1G4yPNmbm2Q?e=lunDFS) to create an AKV and a Service Principal with access to AKV.
+2. To be able to use secrets in AIO, follow [Manage Secrets](https://learn.microsoft.com/en-us/azure/iot-operations/deploy-iot-ops/howto-manage-secrets) to create an AKV and a Service Principal with access to AKV.

 3. Create and setup K8s Arc-enabled cluster.